andymcgunagle/git-and-github-notes/README.md

 1. Pull changes down from original repo as needed using `git pull <remote-to-original-repo-name> <branch-name>`.

 1. Create a pull request from your forked GitHub repo to the original GitHub repo.

+### Rebasing

+- The `git rebase` command can be used as an alternative to merging:
+  - Instead of using a merge commit, rebasing rewrites history by creating new commits for each of the feature branch commits and placing them *onto* the tip of the master/main branch.
+  - This helps mininize the number of uninformative merge commits.
+  - This can be useful if you're working on a team and regularly need to merge in changes from the master/main branch and would prefer not to have a bunch of merge commits.
+  - Note that the feature branch you're on is the branch that is "rebased" (the history of the master/main branch is unchanged).

+- `git rebase <master/main>`: Calling this from a  feature branch will "rewind the head to replay your work on top of it" and apply each of your feature branch commits in order at the tip of the master/main branch.
+This creates a more linear commit structure without the uninformative merge commits.

+- WARNING: Generally you never want to rebase commits you have already shared with others (i.e. you've already pushed them up to GitHub).
+Make sure you're positive no one on the team is using the commits, as it can be a pain to reconcile alternate histories.

+- If there are merge conflicts when rebasing you'll usually want to:
+  1. Resolve all conflicts manually
+  1. Mark them as resolved with `git add <conflicted-files>`
+  1. Run `git rebase --continue`

+#### Cleaning Up History with Interactive Rebasing

+- `git rebase` can also be used to rewrite, delete, rename, or even reorder commits (before sharing them).

+- `git rebase -i HEAD~9`: Opens up interactive mode so you can refactor previous commits.
+The number after `HEAD~` specifies how many commits back you'd like to refactor.

+### Git Tags

+- Tags point at specific commits and refer to particular points in your Git history.
+They're most often used to mark version releases in projects.

+- `git tag`: Lists all the tags in the current repository.

+- `git tag -l "*beta*"`: Lists all the tags that include "beta" in their name (with any characters before or after the term "beta").

+- `git checkout <tag>`: Allows you to jump back to and view that commit in the same way you would by using the same command with a commit hash.

+- `git diff <tag-1> <tag-2>`: List the changes between the two tagged commits

+- `git tag <tagname>`: Creates a lightweight tag.
+By default, Git will create the tag referring to the commit that HEAD is referencing.

+- `git tag <tagname> <commit-hash>`: Creates a lightweight tag referencing the specified commit.

+- `git tag -a <tagname>`: Creates an anotated tag.

+- `git tag -d <tagname>`: Deletes the specified tag.

+- `git show <tagname>`: Shows additional data associated with a tag.

+- IMPORTANT: By default, `git push` doesn't transfer tags to remote repositories.
+If you have a lot of tags you want to push up at once, you can use the `git push origin --tags` command to transfer all your tags that are currently not in the remote repository.
+You can also push up inidividual tags with `git push origin <tag-names>`.

+#### Semantic Versioning

+- Given a version number MAJOR.MINOR.PATCH, increment the:
+  - MAJOR version when you make incompatible API changes
+  - MINOR version when you add functionality in a backwards compatible manner
+  - PATCH version when you make backwards compatible bug fixes

+- Typically version 1.0.0 defines the initial release of the public API.

+- Tags and Releases can easily be viewed on GitHub.